sirredbeard/awesome-wsl/README.md

 ### 1. What is Linux?

 Linux is a [UNIX-like](https://github.com/sirredbeard/Awesome-UNIX#frequently-asked-questions) [open-source](https://opensource.org/osd) operating system.
-The core of Linux is a [kernel](https://www.howtogeek.com/howto/31632/what-is-the-linux-kernel-and-what-does-it-do/) (the piece of the operating system that lies between the hardware and the applications you choose to run) developed by Linus Torvalds.
-Linux also includes a wide array of applications, including web servers, compilers, and e-mail clients, developed and contributed by tens of thousands of programmers to the open-source ecosystem.
-These applications are then bundled together and maintained into [distributions](https://en.wikipedia.org/wiki/Linux_distribution) by communities, companies, and individuals.
+The core of Linux is a [kernel](https://www.howtogeek.com/howto/31632/what-is-the-linux-kernel-and-what-does-it-do/) developed by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds).
+Linux also includes a wide array of applications built on top of the kernel, including [web servers](https://www.linux.com/learn/apache-ubuntu-linux-beginners), [compilers](https://gcc.gnu.org/), and [e-mail clients](https://wiki.gnome.org/Apps/Geary), developed and contributed to the Linux ecosystem by a worldwide community of programmers.
+These applications are then assembled together into Linux [distributions](https://en.wikipedia.org/wiki/Linux_distribution) by communities, companies, and individuals.

 ### 2. What is a Linux distribution?

-Unlike Windows there are many different Linux distributions, each of which is assembled with different approaches to software selection and implementation.
-For example, the goal of the non-profit volunteer [Debian Project](https://www.debian.org/devel/constitution) community is to produce a universal operating system.
+Unlike Windows or macOS there are many different Linux distributions, each of which is assembled with different approaches to the software selection and implementation.
+For example, the goal of the non-profit volunteer [Debian Project](https://www.debian.org/devel/constitution) community is to produce a universal free operating system.
+The goal of the CentOS project is to provide a [stable enterprise platform](https://www.centos.org/about/) compatible with the Red Hat Enterprise Linux distribution.
 There are also Linux distributions based on other distributions.
-Ubuntu is a distribution based on Debian built by for-profit company Canonical for [paid use in the enterprise market](https://www.ubuntu.com/support).
+Ubuntu is a distribution based on Debian built by the company Canonical for [paid use in the enterprise market](https://www.ubuntu.com/support).
 Kali is a distribution based on Debian built with an emphasis on tools for network security testing.
 You can see the most popular distributions at [DistroWatch](https://distrowatch.com/).

 ### 3. What is Windows?

 Windows is a family of proprietary operating systems, all of which are developed, marketed, and sold by Microsoft.
-Windows Subsystem for Linux first shipped in Windows 10 Anniversary Update, version number 1607, in August 2016.
+Currently Windows is available for Intel x86-based and ARM-based PCs.
+The Windows Subsystem for Linux first shipped in Windows 10 Anniversary Update, version number 1607, in August 2016.
 WSL can be enabled on all versions of Windows after 1607, including Home, Professional, Enterprise, Server, LTSB, and Education.

 ### 4. What is the Windows Subsystem for Linux?

 Windows Subsystem for Linux is a compatibility layer for running Linux binary executables natively on Windows 10.
-WSL provides a Linux-compatible kernel interface developed by Microsoft, which can then run a Linux userland of the users choice on top of it.
-It is the successor to defunct [Windows Services for UNIX](https://en.wikipedia.org/wiki/Windows_Services_for_UNIX).
+WSL provides a Linux-compatible kernel interface developed by Microsoft, which can then run a Linux distribution of the user's choice on top of it.
+Linux applications run within the Linux distribution which provides application dependencies and package management.

+It is the successor to defunct [Windows Services for UNIX](https://en.wikipedia.org/wiki/Windows_Services_for_UNIX), is available with all current versions of Windows 10 for no additional purchase, and is much more powerful.

 ### 5. Is Windows Subsystem for Linux an emulator?

 No. Windows Subsystem for Linux is not an emulator, or like [Wine](https://www.winehq.org/), or [VirtualBox](https://www.virtualbox.org/).
-WSL executes unmodified Linux ELF64 binaries by emulating a Linux kernel interface on top of the Windows NT kernel.
+WSL executes unmodified Linux ELF64 binaries by emulating a Linux kernel interface on top of the Windows kernel in Windows 10.
+The WSL kernel interface translates Linux system calls to Windows system calls which executes them at native speed.

-### 6. How does Windows Subsystem for Linux really work?
+### 6. How does Windows Subsystem for Linux *really* work?

+You want the details?
+Here they are:

 * [Windows Subsystem for Linux Overview](https://blogs.msdn.microsoft.com/wsl/2016/04/22/windows-subsystem-for-linux-overview/) at MSDN.
 * [WSL File System Support](https://blogs.msdn.microsoft.com/wsl/2016/06/15/wsl-file-system-support/) at MSDN.